One thing Kinark volunteers have in common is their desire to help others.

 Syl Apps Youth Centre (Halton)

-- art based programs (supporting youth on a 1:1 basis basis or in groups to engage in art activites such as drawing , painting and other ways to express their art abilities such as poetry, theatre, spoken word etc.);
+- art-based programs (supporting youth to engage in art activities such as drawing, painting and other ways to express their art abilities such as poetry, theatre, spoken word);

-- craft activities (working with youth on a 1:1 basis or in a group to design a variety of crafts, needlepoint, rug hooking);
+- craft activities (working with youth making a variety of arts & crafts);

-- cultural and spiritual volunteers (providing the youth on a 1:1 basis with support, guidance, education, language and understanding of specific cultural or spiritual interest).
+- cultural and spiritual volunteers (providing the youth with support, guidance, education, language and understanding of specific cultural or spiritual interest);

 If you are interested in volunteering with Kinark, please email firstname.lastname@example.org.